scheidelg/SEC530-London-2020/Notes.md

  1. Login to GoDaddy and create a CNAME record that redirects to the GitHub project's GitHub Pages web page.

-    Note: This assumes that we already have the A records created for the apex domain (i.e., `scheidel.net`) to resolve to the GitHub Pages IP addresses.

      - **Manage My Products**
      - Under the list of domains, find `scheidel.net`
      - To the right of **scheidel.net**, click on **DNS**